hamzehkhazaei/EECS2011-Project-StarterKit/README.md

 This repository provides the starter kit for the EECS2011A-F20: Fundamentals of Data Structures course project.

 You will create a Java package named ```eecs2011.project```.
 The [Solution.java](/src/eecs2011/project/Solution.java) class is where you implement your solutions.
+Note that you can define as many as classes you want in the ``eecs2011.project`` package to implement your project; the ``Solution.java`` exposes your implementation to the judge system.

 There is an example in the [Sample.java](/src/eecs2011/project/Sample.java) class showing **one possible way** to read input, store data, and print answers using standard input and output.
 You are encouraged to implement your input/output/storage